TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

  02.05.2018   Changed Font from "Font_11x18" to "Font_7x10".I hope the fonts still readable xD.
  03.05.2018   Moved the OLED statement from "while(1)" to void main section.
  04.05.2018   Removed the "Init..."(OLED statement).
+ 06.50.2018   Added more installation guide and some of descriptions